 Distance learners will benefit from a framework built specifically for working in athletics including options to:

 The position of athletic director is one of the most common in the field.
 These are the central decision makers responsible for supervising almost every aspect of an athletic department or sports organization.
+Check out our Athletic Director Guide.

 Those with an increased focus for an organization may want to work as event coordinators, guest relations managers or facility operations managers.
 These roles focus on the event itself, ensuring effective game day coordination, facilitating guest experiences and acting as the liaison between the event staff, team and fans.